Top things to do with Kids in the Castelli Romani

 The Lakes: Lake Albano & Lake Nemi

-These volcanic lakes are fabulous all year round and each have their own perks.
-In the summer, we personally prefer swimming in Lake Nemi: The smaller of the two lakes, the water is cleaner, fresher and not nearly as deep as Lake Albano.
-However, the larger Lake Albano has big sandy beaches, bathing establishments and the option to rent a pedal boat.
+lakes, the water is cleaner, fresher and not nearly as deep as Lake Albano.
+However, the larger Lake Albano has big sandy beaches and many bathing establishments.

 Pratoni del Vivaro

-My daughter’s go to when she wants to “do something fun”.
-Known as an area for horseback riding, i Pratoni del Vivaro is also a must for walking, bike riding, frisbee throwing, and running around.
-It’s a stunning, picturesque area, with the woods and hills providing a backdrop to the green fields, horses and livestock.
+daughter’s go to when she wants to “do something fun”.
+Known as an area for horseback riding, i Pratoni del Vivaro is also a must for walking, bike riding, frisbee throwing,

 Pratoni del Vivaro is a vast area; one entrance point is on via Rocca Priora, Rocca di Papa, in front of the Centro Equestre Federale Pratoni del Vivaro.